kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 " | kubectl apply -f -
 ```

-You can access your ingress with `curl -i $PROXY_IP/foo` where `$PROXY_IP` you can retrieve from the service that exposes Kong outside your cluster.
+You can access your ingress with `curl -i $PROXY_IP/foo` where `$PROXY_IP` is retrieved from the service that exposes Kong outside your cluster.

 You can check that the sidecar is running by checking the number of containers in each pod: